Book a demo

 For example, let's say your dashboard is being used to track marketing performance.
 Your data can let you know that sales has taken a dip over a specific period and this should be easily identifiable from the visuals but, to give this a narrative, it needs context - whether that be around performance in the context of benchmarks and KPIs, or simply a comparison to a previous reporting cycle.

-Text boxes are a useful tool that guide the narrative for users who receive dashboards without a presentation.
+Text boxes are still a useful way to provide context, especially when dashboards are shared without a presentation.
+But increasingly, that context can also come through interactive elements, AI-generated summaries, or chat-based prompts that help users understand what changed and where to explore next.
 Use these to provide context, background information or action plans that go beyond what the numbers on the charts merely say, and delve into what they actually mean and what the implications are.

 dashboard-best-practice-blog-1